AutoEval Done Right: Using Synthetic Data for Model Evaluation: Evaluating Model Performance from Pairwise Comparisons

 where $\lambda \in [0, 1]$ controls the weight we give to the AI-generated preferences.
 Although this estimator departs from the arguments given in Section~\ref{section:mean_estimation}, it has a very similar interpretation; it constructs an unbiased and lower-variance loss function for the true logistic regression, and then minimizes it.

 The resulting BT coefficient estimates have the same appealing properties as above.
-In particular, they are unbiased for any fixed $\lambda$, an d one can construct confidence intervals around them using \texttt{PPI} and \texttt{PPI++}; see~\cite{angelopoulos2023prediction,angelopoulos2023-ty} for this and other generalized linear models, as well as methods for optimally choosing $\lambda$.
-Snippet~\ref{snippet2} provides Python code to produce these CIs.
+In particular, they are unbiased for any fixed $\lambda$, and one can construct valid confidence intervals around them using \texttt{PPI} and \texttt{PPI++}; see~\cite{angelopoulos2023prediction,angelopoulos2023-ty} for this and other generalized linear models, as well as methods for optimally choosing $\lambda$.
+Supplement~\ref{supp:snippets} describes how to compute this estimator easily in Python.